 The Short North Arts District is accessible by E-Scooters operated by Spin, Lyft, Bird, and Lime.
 Visit each of their websites to download apps to operate E-Scooters that are available in the public right-of-way.

 To protect pedestrian safety, E-Scooters are restricted from operating within 10 feet of sidewalks facing North High Street and on North High Street from 5th Avenue to Goodale Street.
 E-Scooters are prohibited from being operated on sidewalks and must be ridden in roadways while observing all traffic laws.

 Do you need to borrow a car for an hour a day?
 Zipcar can take care of that along with the insurance, gas, and maintenance, plus you’ll enjoy a dedicated parking spot.

 Zipcar has enhanced their cleaning protocols.
 All drivers are to use zipcars for essential use only, washing hands before use and sanitizing surfaces before and after use.

 Reserve online or through the app, and pick up your Zipcar at our dedicated Zipcar parking station on West Hubbard and High.
 Find out more about Zipcar at zipcar.com.

 Rideshare services like Uber, Lyft, and Yellow Cab have made getting to the Short North Arts District easier than ever before.
 Each service has implemented their own standards for cleaning and safety procedures.
+When using these services, be vigilant, be aware, and follow their safety recommendations, including double checking the license plates of vehicles you enter.
 Download their apps and learn more about their cleaning and safety procedures.

 Several local taxi companies regularly serve the Short North Arts District.
 Give them a call or hail a ride while you're here.